cdapio/cdap/docs/developer-guide/source/advanced.rst

    using an implementation of the ``Dataset`` interface.
 It does not require a developer to implement any specific methods, and instead leaves it to the developer to define all of the data operations.

-To implement a Dataset built on top of existing Datasets, there is a handy ``CompositeDatasetDefinition`` class that delegates the work to specified underlying Datasets wherever possible.

 In this case, our  ``UniqueCountTableDefinition`` will have two underlying Datasets: an ``entryCountTable`` and an ``uniqueCountTable``, both of type ``Table``::